syedammaji2822/CodeClause_Project_Music_Player_in_Python/README.md

-# This is a Music player program which is written in python
+# This is a Music player project which is written in python
 # Project Requirements

 make sure that you have Python installed in your machine and a code editor, too.
 In this case any code editor will be fine, including Pycharm, VS Code, Atom or any of your choice.